 1. Dark chocolate

-A great treat and high in flavonoids too, aim for 70%+ cocoa content and you’ll be on the right track.
-Milk chocolate doesn't count - this is all about maximising your access to the awesome antioxidant power of raw cacao (which, handily, is also found in our delectable cacao flavour Elite Pre & Post Workout Shake).
+A great treat and high in flavonoids, aim for 70%+ cocoa content and you’ll be on the right track.
+Milk chocolate doesn't count - this is all about maximising your access to the awesome antioxidant power of raw cacao (which, handily, is also found in our delectable cacao flavour Elite Meal Replacement Shakes).

 Broccoli is packed with Vitamin A and C and the antioxidant glutathione making it a prime food to include a few times per week.